 The fixed rate is determined at the date of purchase.
 If you purchase an I bond with a 0% fixed rate, it will never change.
 (But the variable rate can and will change, depending on inflation.)

 Historically, the fixed rate has ranged from 0% to 3.6%.
-Since May 2020, the fixed rate has been stuck at 0%.
+On Oct.
+31, the Treasury Department announced a new fixed rate of 1.3%, the highest fixed rate since 2007.

 Together, these two rates preserve (and, in some cases, increase) the purchasing power of your savings.